Task Dispatching

 Cancellation

-You can cancel a task before it starts executing:
+You can cancel a task whether it is still pending or already running:

 // Dispatch task